Royal Commission into Institutional Responses to Child Sexual Abuse

 About the Royal Commission

-The Royal Commission commenced its work in January 2013 and is examining how institutions like schools, churches, sports clubs and government organisations have responded to allegations and instances of child sexual abuse.
+The Royal Commission commenced its work in January 2013 to examine how institutions like schools, churches, sports clubs and government organisations have responded to allegations and instances of child sexual abuse.

 YMCA Australia considers the work of the Royal Commission to be of the utmost importance in the care and protection of children and young people and we welcome the recommendations of the Commission towards ensuring all organisations and institutions are child safe.